Find Affordable College Courses

 113 Yearly Graduations

-Clemson University comes in at #9 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
+Clemson University comes in at #9 on our list of the most popular colleges offering bachelor's degrees in other health professions and related clinical sciences.
 Each year, around 26,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,118 per year, while in-state graduate students, on average, pay $10,600 per year.
-For the 2020-2021 academic year, 113 bachelor's degrees were handed out to health professions and related clinical sciences majors at Clemson.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+The average in-state tuition for full-time undergraduates is $14,038 per year, while in-state graduate students, on average, pay $11,220 per year.
+During the most recent year for which we have data, 113 people received their bachelor's degree in other health professions and related clinical sciences from Clemson.
+Around 18% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 #10